3093FengMing/VaultPatcher/README_en_us.md

 Only in this way can `module.json` read and used normally.

 ### Debug Mode

-**(Tips: ONLY DEBUG)**
+Can be used when debugging and finding text.

 `is_enable` determines whether the debugging feature is enabled.
-If it is `true`, a line of debugging information will be output to the log when replacing the string, The format of debugging information is `output_format`, and determines the content of debugging information by `output_format`.
+If it is `true`, a line of debugging information will be output to the log when replacing the string, The format of debugging information is `output_format`, and determines the content of debugging information by `output_mode`.
-If it is `false`, Will not output anything to the log when replacing the string.

 `output_format` determines the format of debugging information.
 The default is `<source> -> <target>`.
-`<source>` is the source string, that is, the string before replacement. and `<target>`is the replacement string.
+* `<source>`: Source string, the string before replacement.
-There is another `<stack>` that is not shown, if you include it in `output_format`, the log will be polluted because of the large amount of output information.
+* `<target>`: The replacement string.
-`<stack>` is a stacktrace array, which is the `StackTrace` (including this mod) of the class of this string, This value is more for `stack_depth` and `name` in `target_class`.
+* `<stack>`: Stacktrace array, which is the `StackTrace` (including this mod) of the class of this string.
+* `<method>`: The method called when this text rendering.

 `output_mode` determines the content of debugging information.
 If it is 0, only the replaced string will be output, If it is 1, only the strings that are not replaced are output.

+### Optimization Parameters

+Optimize the parameters of the algorithm.

+`disable_export` determines whether to disable the `export` feature, which is very useful for optimization.
+But at the same time, `/vaultpatcher export` will also be disabled.
+The default is false.

+`stack_min` and `stack_max` determines the upper and lower limits of the stack trace array, and the optimization effect can be achieved by properly adjusting the parameters.
+The default is -1 (The upper and lower limits are not changed).

 ## Module